capistrano/capistrano-2.x-docs/Capistrano-Tasks.md

 Deploys and starts a 'cold' application.
 This is useful if you have not deployed your application before, or if your application is (for some other reason) not currently running.
-It will deploy the code, run any pending migrations, and then instead of invoking `deploy:restart', it will invoke `deploy:start' to fire up the application servers.
+It will deploy the code, run any pending migrations, and then instead of invoking 'deploy:restart', it will invoke 'deploy:start' to fire up the application servers.
 ```